This Article Covers :-

 Definition: A product development manager (PDM) is in charge of doing market research, evaluating new goods, and overseeing their development.

 What is a Product Development Manager?

-In short, product managers put forward the problem and the product development manager provides the solution.
+In short, product managers put forward the problem, and the product development manager provides the solution.

-On one hand, the product manager focuses on the product, the customer, and how this particular product can be further improved or developed.
+On the one hand, the product manager focuses on the product, the customer, and how this particular product can be further improved or developed.

 What are the essential skills that make a successful Product Development Manager?